Juhani

 Only

-considered in the standard texts.
+considered in the standard texts for QM and QA realization (figure 15).
 This does not, however, mean that in the ISO

-9000 standards QM and QA would refer solely to these issues in an organization.
+9000 standards QM and QA would refer solely to these issues.

-They must naturally supplement these standards topics in accordance with organizations'
+Organizations must naturally supplement the standard topics in accordance with their

 of their own innovative decisions.
 Sector specific applications of the ISO 9000

-standards, including automotive, telecom, aviation, etc. industries, may provide
+standards, including automotive, telecom, aviation, software, military, etc. industries, may provide

 In